AfaMadza/holbertonschool-low_level_programming/README.md

 # Low Level Programming

+## Description
+The focus of the projects in this repository is learning the C Programming Language.
+Each directory contains new projects that specifically address learning new functions and tasks in C Language.
 This repository contains projects to build familiarity with concepts such as:

 * Variables, If, Else, and While loops
 * Functions and Nested loops